maziac/DeZog/README.md

 ## Features

 - supports [ZEsarUX](https://github.com/chernandezba/zesarux) emulator (>= v8.0)
+- can be used with the internal simulator (instead of e.g. ZEsarUX)
 - reads .list files
 	- supports stepping through source code
 	- either in .list file or in .asm files